joleenchong/ObsidianNotes/Classes/Object Oriented Software Engineering/02 Subtopics/Interface (Object).md

 AKA contract.

-The inheritance of a public method signatures.
+The inheritance of a public method signature.
 They are the key to [[Polymorphism]].
 It allows replacing classes with other classes that have the same interface.
 Declarations of interfaces can specify an interface without an implementation.

 ```java
 public interface Shape